ChromeUniverse/tictactoe-processing/README.md

 ### Yet to complete:

-### Stupid quote of the Day:

-> *"We are all born ignorant, but one must work hard to remain stupid"* - Benjamin Franklin

 ### Contributors/Developers:

 Lucca Rodrigues - 'ChromeUniverse'

+#### Stupid quote of the day :P

+> *"We are all born ignorant, but one must work hard to remain stupid"* - Benjamin Franklin